Covid-19 Travel Checklist

 OUR SHARED RESPONSIBILITY

-If you have a disinclination to travel: please see our cancellation terms here
+If you are disinclined to travel: please see our cancellation terms here.

-If you have any queries regarding testing or entry requirements: please look at the relevant authorities websites.
+If you have any queries regarding testing or entry requirements: please look at the relevant authorities' websites.
 For UK travellers, this is on the FCDO page here.
-NUCO are not able to verify testing or booster information.